 Decked out like a sex shop on street level, this hip and often celeb-ridden Soho haunt majors on style but isn’t too short on substance, either.
 It serves small plates of pimped-up and artfully plated Mexican classics from a shabby-chic basement where the lighting is low and the music loud.
 The food is crowd-pleasing rather than authentic, but the likes of pork belly tacos are indulgent, tender and richly flavoured all the same.
 Ask for extra spice if you like things hot, and be prepared to pay a little extra for the surroundings.

 The name Mestizo implies fusion, and the menu here references the blended cultures of modern Mexico and Spain, along with other regional variations in specific Mexican districts.
 The result is a more interesting and varied selection of dishes than at many a Mexican restaurant, though the likes of nachos, tacos and burritos are all present and correct.
-We’d particularly recommend trying the all-you-can-eat Sunday brunch buffet, where you can while the afternoon away for twenty quid and make the most of Mexican-style eggs alongside a rotating selection of traditional mains and desserts.

 Tacos are the mainstay of this restaurant and takeaway on Westbourne Grove, and it echoes the spirit of the Mexican street traders that inspire its name in its simplistic style and fast-casual service.
 Fluffy homemade tortillas are filled with vibrantly spiced and carefully-sourced meat, fish and veg, with a homemade minced chorizo being among the highlights.
 Depending on the options you plump for, meat is chargrilled and smoky, artisan cheeses are carefully melted, and peppers are pickled in-house, showing a dedication to the cause that you certainly don’t find at every taco joint.

-Originally founded by MasterChef winner Thomasina Miers, Wahaca is now London’s biggest and best known Mexican restaurant group with 12 branches across the capital as well regular appearances at street food markets.
+Originally founded by MasterChef winner Thomasina Miers, Wahaca is now London’s biggest and best known Mexican restaurant group with several branches across the capital as well regular appearances at street food markets.
 It’s easy to see why it’s so popular: bright surroundings are matched by big, shiny flavours but come with a small price tag.
 It’s kid friendly, parent friendly, large group friendly, had-a-bit-to-drink-already friendly, and most of the dishes are genuinely bloody good.
 The earthy frijoles topped with crumbled cheese, substantial steak tacos and freshly pounded guacamole are personal highlights, while the margaritas are also worth a go.
 Save room for chocolate and churros to finish, too.

 El Camion: We don't like this Soho food bar anywhere near as much as we loved the now closed Portobello original, but bright flavours and an array of chilli sauces are still pleasers.